dnjackson/eos/content/tutorials/concept-basics/operational-principle/index.md

 Some concepts, though, need two or more OPs to explain their essential functionality:

 - **Trash**.
 (1) If you delete a file, you can then restore it by moving it out of the trash.
 (2) If you delete a file and then empty the trash, the file is gone forever and its storage space can be reused.
 - **Password**.
-(1) If you register with a user name and password, and then you login with that same user name and password, you will be authenticated as the user who register (that is, able to act in their name).
+(1) If you register with a user name and password, and then you login with that same user name and password, you will be authenticated as the user who registered (that is, able to act in their name).
 (2) If you register with a username and password, and then you login with that same username but a different password, you will not be authenticated.
 - **Personal access token (PAT)**.
 (1) If you create an access token for a resource and pass it to another user, then that user can enter the token string and obtain access.
 (2) If you create an access token, pass it to another user, and then revoke it, the other user will not be able to access the resource with it.

 It’s not unusual for a more elaborate OP to be the one that actually motivates the concept design.
 For the PAT concept, it’s the revocation that’s the essence: without it, a simple password would do.